 Nature Tales Story Time, Tuesdays at 11am

+Starting in November, the Hershey Children’s Garden Story time will be held in the Eleanor Squire Library.
 Children with an accompanying adult enjoy nature stories, songs, and fingerplays followed by a hands-on activity or craft.
-Held in Hershey Children’s Garden.
-In inclement weather, story time is held in the Eleanor Squire Library.

-On select Saturdays throughout the summer, the library will have sales that feature special gift books, children’s books, prints and new donated books, as well as our huge inventory of modestly priced books.
-Dates are:
+The library will have a special sale that features gift books, cook books, children’s books, prints and new books, as well as our huge inventory of modestly priced books.
+Members may receive 50% off sale price by showing your current membership card.

 Search the Holden Forests & Gardens Catalog